2020 QG

-2020 QG, also known by its internal designation ZTF0DxQ, is an Earth-crossing asteroid, a few meters in diameter.
+2020 QG is an Earth-crossing asteroid, a few meters in diameter.
 It belongs to the Apollo group, and passed above the surface of Earth approximately 2950 km away (less than half an Earth radius) on 16 August 2020 at 04:09 UT.
 It was first imaged by the Zwicky Transient Facility (ZTF) at the Palomar Observatory about 6 hours after this closest approach, and was later identified by Kunal Deshmukh, a student at the Indian Institute of Technology Bombay, along with colleagues Kritti Sharma, Chen-Yen Hsu and Bryce T. Bolin analyzing images from the ZTF.